M-Faried/todo-smis-redux-tan-stack/README.md

 ## 🔬 Switching Between Redux & React Query

-If you are in the final project "todos-react-query-redux" and want to switch between the two state managers, open the file in the path "todos-react-query-redux\src\appState\config.js" and change the value of TodosStateManagerConfig to either of the 2 state managers.
+If you are in the final project "phase-2" and want to switch between the two state managers, open the file in the path "phase-2\src\appState\config.js" and change the value of TodosStateManagerConfig to either of the 2 state managers.

 <br>